pokstad/poki/README.md

 # Poki

-Poki is a minimal markdown wiki system written in Go that enables teams to write documentation in concert.
+Poki is a gRPC and protobuf based database inspired by CouchDB.

 ## Features